Marvel’s Animated Series ‘I Am Groot’ To Release In August

-Marvel Studio shared the first poster of its upcoming animated series, ‘I Am Groot’, on its website and social media platforms, on 5 June.
+Marvel Studios shared the first poster of its upcoming animated series, ‘I Am Groot’, on its website and social media platforms, on 5 June.

 Along with the poster, its official website also revealed, “The series of original shorts — following Baby Groot’s glory days growing up, and getting into trouble among the stars — premieres on 10 August exclusively on Disney+.”
 Vin Diesel is lending his voice to Groot in the series.